 A little more off the beaten track!

 If you fancy something a little different and more of a unique Bangkok itinerary, then at the end of the canal boat route there is an airplane graveyard you can pay a local family who have made the place home to explore.
 This place is seriously surreal, eery and a little bit creepy too!
 But we love a good urban exploration and this one really lived up to the bill!
 Read all about it here, oh and how a 7 year old boy threatened us with a needle there too: Exploring the eerie airplane graveyard Bangkok!
+If you want to so something more wild and crazy in the capital of Thailand then also check out the Bangkok gun range where you can have a go at a number of different weapons in a safe environment.

 On our hit list for next time!

-We are lucky in the fact that as backpackers making our way through South East Asia we will be heading back around and to Bangkok again for a second bite in a few months time.
+We are lucky in the fact that as backpackers making our way through Southeast Asia we will be heading back around and to Bangkok again for a second bite in a few months time.
 Whilst we managed to see a hell of a lot on our first visit there were a few things, two in particular, that we can’t wait to return to the city to see.
 We are on a pretty tight budget, so sometimes you need to make choices, for use these two thing were something to put off for next time!

 The Royal Palace and The Temple of the Emerald Buddha